jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/relationships-construct-drafts.md

 ![](images/1.%20Relationships%20Construct%20Drafts.012.png)

 That proposal might be a problem, because it seems to clash with a proposed notation for optional.
-And also it seems to not reflect the containment structure: there would be a container in between the half shape and the other parts of the diagram.
+And also it seems to not reflect the containment structure: there might be a container in between the half shape and the other parts of the diagram.
 Seems unfortunate.

 In another proposal: